|

 caulk edges Shiplap Wall corners

-Trim Shiplap Edges
+Using Trim to Finish Edges

 To make it even easier, have Home Depot or your local store cut the trim for you.